istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ## Summary

 In this blog post we showed how different monitoring and policy mechanisms of Istio can be applied to HTTP egress traffic.
-Monitoring can be implemented by configuring a logging adapter and deploying the Istio dashboard.
+Monitoring can be implemented by configuring a logging adapter.
 Access policies can be implemented by configuring `VirtualServices` or by configuring various policy check adapters.
 We demonstrated a simple policy that allowed certain URL paths only.
 We also showed a more complex policy that extended the simple policy by making an exemption to the applications from a certain namespace.
 Finally, we compared